Lerold/CTF_SF25_LEDs/README.md

    - Ensure the power supply is sufficient
    - Verify the GPIO pin configuration
    - Check if the application is running with sudo
+   - Verify the total LED count matches your physical setup

 2. If webhooks aren't working:
    - Verify the webhook URL is correct